An epic adventure into Alaska's wild wilderness and boundless backcountry

-We'll cover up to 6 wilderness miles a day, with up to 2,000 feet of elevation gain/loss.
+We'll cover up to 6 wilderness miles a day, with up to 2,000 feet of elevation gain/loss most days.
 Our hikes take us off-trail through steep terrain, accessible for those in excellent physical fitness and prepared for the demands of hiking in all types of weather.
 Previous backpacking experience is recommended.

 In style!
 Our fully supported trek is led by expert Alaskan guides who prepare all meals.
 We sleep in 1- or 2-person expedition tents (provided) and help set up camp each day.
 We’ll carry backpacks (30-40lbs) with our individual gear plus a portion of the group gear.